-No one should have to live with these buzzy critters in their house or garden – here are fourteen genius tricks to naturally make your home a fly-free zone.
+No one should have to live with these buzzy critters in their house or garden – here are fourteen genius tricks to get rid of flies who are already inside and how to keep them away from both your home and garden.

 1. Vodka-based Repellent